angelotrabuco2013/scratch-www/README.md

+> [!IMPORTANT]
-Sadly, glicz updated the README to have Unlicense instead of Apache License 2.0.
-Because of this, this project is now in a deprecated state, which means that contributions will no longer be possible, and you will no longer be able to open any issues or pull requests.
+> Unfortunately, &commat;gliczide updated the README to replace Apache License 2.0 with Unlicense in the License section.
+This project is now in a discontinued state because of this, which means that you will no longer be able to contribute to this repository.

 ![Preview](https://raw.githubusercontent.com/gliczide/Rescratcher/main/preview.png)
 <p align="center">
   <img src="https://github.com/angelotrabuco2013/Remix/raw/main/images/logo.svg" alt="FrontRub logo for New Year 2024"/>